 2 out of 2 people found this review helpful.

 on 10/27/2012 5:15:00 PM

 A sheer, watery gardenia.
 Watery as in the note, not as in "watered down".
 It smells pretty realistic.
 It's nice for when you want gardenia but not a full-on Billy Holiday sultriness.
 Notes per TPC: gardenia, magnolia, jasmine sambac, Indonesian champaca, lemon, perilla leaves (Japanese shiso), ginger and sandalwood.

+A gardenia scent.
 The top notes are fresh and airy with aquatic feel.
 Matin d'Orage is not as creamy as Marc Jacobs Essence, however, the gardenia is more realistic.
 I do notice the metallic note, which is very obvious on paper.
 I am glad it is not so dominant on my skin.
 As a gardenia lover, I like Matin d'Orage despite the metallic note.

 I got a sample of this in a swap.
 I had it for awhile before I tried it, without knowing what to expect or what notes were present.
 I had to look it up immediately, and found that it was supposed to be a wet gardenia type scent.
 I liked the ozonic, rainy watery note in the beginning, but as soon as the gardenia began to surface, I had to wash it off.
 I cannot stand anything with gardenia, no matter what it is mixed with.
 It simply makes my head hurt!

 on 2/5/2011 9:46:00 PM